tancredelg/simple-file-system/README.md

 The free bitmap for this file system uses bits (not bytes) to track the availability/occupancy of every data block.
 This means that `1024 * 8 = 8192` data blocks can be tracked by each block of the free bitmap.
-The blocks allocated to the free bitmap (L) are at the 'end' of the file system.
+The blocks allocated to the free bitmap (L) are at the 'end' of the file system (last L consecutive blocks).

 For example, suppose our file system has 10000 blocks in total (`Q = 10000`), and we allocate 2 blocks to the free bitmap (`L = 2`), then the addresses of the free bitmap blocks will be 9998 and 9999.